Your first Javascript code in terminal ๐

 { sky:"it is blue", hello:"you can export a object" }

-module.exports = function(){ return "you can a export a function which returns some value"; } // or // module.exports = function(){ // console.log("you can a export a function which do not returns any value"); // }
+module.exports = function(){ return "you can a export a function which returns some value"; } // or // module.exports = function(){ // console.log("you can a export a function which do not returns any value"); // }milkyWaySomeWhereElseis a function now

 the function is declared only and get assigned to another variable,